CcMarc/AbuseIPDB/README.md

 - v2.0.1: Updated table name reference to TABLE_ABUSEIPDB_CACHE for compatibility.
 - v2.0.2: Added IP cleanup feature with configurable settings for automatic deletion of expired IP records and changed abuseipdb_api_call_<date>.log creation to daily instead of monthly.
 - v2.0.3: Added TABLE_ABUSEIPDB_MAINTENANCE database table for IP cleanup control.
+- v2.0.4: Added the ability to allow or disable known spiders from bypassing IP checks.